3mrgnc3/attiny85_ducky/README.md

     // you can add code here with your desired logic and delays instead of in setup().
 }
 ```

+Further inspriation for creating your payloads can be found in the `./examples/` directory included with this project.

+Else you can alternatively check out the preexisting ones made available already by [**CedArctic** in the **DigiSpark-Scripts** repo](https://github.com/CedArctic/DigiSpark-Scripts).

 **Available Keyboard Layouts:**
 - `lang_us` - US English (from DigiKeyboardMultilang)